The Dingle Peninsula

 From dolphin spotting to quirky bars to epic road trip routes, here are some of the most fun things to do in Dingle, Ireland.

-It doesn’t take long to get acquainted with the town mascot, a friendly dolphin named Fungie who lives in Dingle Bay.
-The bottlenose dolphin has been in the area for at least three decades, and loves to playfully swim alongside the boats.
+It doesn’t take long to get acquainted with the town mascot, a friendly dolphin named Fungie who lived in Dingle Bay for nearly four decades.

-It’s not known why he chose to live a solitary life instead of in a pod; regardless, he’s captured so many hearts that there’s even a statue erected in honour of the dolphin in Dingle harbour.
-There are also boat tours, designed to give visitors a chance at getting a glimpse of the charismatic creature.
-Click to book
+It’s not known why he chose to live a solitary life instead of in a pod; regardless, he captured so many hearts that a statue was erected in honour of the dolphin in Dingle harbour.

 The desserts are all-natural, and staff keep things simple by using free range eggs, fresh farm milk, sea salt sourced from Dingle sea water and even scraping vanilla beans by hand.